Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Mount Zero Olives

 You can see that human route planner performance rapidly degrades as the size and complexity of the route planning problem increases.
+Imagine the difficulty of trying to plan 100 or 1,000 stops by hand — especially where you’re dealing with a complex real-word road network instead of a sheet of paper.

 Image of academic study that measured how bad humans are at manual route planning.